technikhil314/angular-components/README.md

 	Both dates are supposed to be string and are accepted in format provided.
 	If not provided then both dates defaults to current date in provided format
 </pre>
-To get selected dates subscribe to datesSelected event which passes a javascript object in following format
+To get selected dates subscribe to datesSelected event as shown above which passes a javascript object in following format
 <pre>
 {